linuxserver/docker-oscam/README.md

 * `-v /config` - where oscam should store config files and logs
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

+`If you pass through a card reader, add the --device=/path/to/cardreader tag.`

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it oscam /bin/bash`.